mthszr/mthszr/README.md

 ## Hi there 👋

-- 🔭 I’m currently exploring Node.js fundamentals and deepening my understanding of backend development.
+- 🔭 I’m currently exploring Node.js and deepening my understanding of backend development.
 - 🌱 I’m learning React.js to build interactive user interfaces and using Node.js to create efficient server-side applications.
 I'm excited to improve my full-stack development skills and work on real-world projects!

 ###